DevMountain/code-live-student/README.md

 When your code-live server connects to the instructor's code-live server, it will notify you in the terminal of the connection by printing to the terminal `code-live is connected`.

 ## Usage with VS Code
-To code along with the instructor, simply create a new folder to store your own code.
+To code along with the instructor, simply create a new folder to store the instructor's code inside of your own code's directory.
 This will keep your code and the syncing instructor code separate to prevent any overwrites.
-For example, the file structure with a react application:
+For example, a file structure with a react application would look something like this:

 ```
+/node_modules
 /public
 /src
 package.json
 package-lock.json
 README.md

-/my-code
-  |-- /node_modules
+.gitignore

+/instructor-code
   |-- /public
   |-- /src
   |-- package.json
   |-- package-lock.json
   |-- README.md
-  |-- .gitignore
 ```

-Notice how the root of the folder contains a public and src folder along with some files.
+Notice how the folder `instructor-code` contains a public and src folder along with some files.
 This would be the instructor code.
-Also notice how there is no .gitignore or node_modules, these files will not be synced to your computer.
+Also notice how there is no .gitignore or node_modules, these files will not be synced to your computer as they will be ignored on the instructor side.

 When this file structure is set up, you can compare selected files using VS Code's compare functionality.
-Do so by selecting the instructor file you want to compare and then your file that you want to compare so that both are selected. *It's important that you select your file last, you are only able to edit a the file that selected last.* Once doing this, right click to select the option `Compare Selected`.
-This will open both files in your editor and compare between differences.
+Do so by selecting the instructor file you want to compare and then your file that you want to compare so that both are selected. *It's important that you select your file last, you are only able to edit the file that is selected last.* After doing this, right click on the last file selected to select the option `Compare Selected`.
+This will open both files in your editor and compare the differences between the two files.